SOSVR/SOSVR2016/bring_up/README.md

 4. Clone this repository in your ROS workspace.
 Then *make* this package with `catkin_make` and *source* it.
 5. In a new terminal:
 ```
-roslaunch bring_up bring_up.launch
+roslaunch bring_up bring_up_spawn.launch
 ```
-It should spwan a model into your gazebo client. :)
+It should run both gzserver initialized with local gazebo_path parameters andd gzclient then spwan a model into it. :)